EVRAZ plc – Annual report – 31 December 2020

-This policy regulates all aspects of EVRAZ’ sponsorship and charity efforts as necessary.
-Under it, the Group may consider supporting low-income or physically challenged individuals, and those suffering from conflicts or natural disasters.
-EVRAZ may choose to support certain projects in education, sport, health care, culture, and environmental protection.
+According to it, the Group may consider supporting low-income or physically challenged individuals, and those suffering from conflicts or natural disasters.
+EVRAZ may choose to support certain projects in education, sport, healthcare, culture and environmental protection.

-All petitions are carefully considered in terms of legitimacy and transparency of purpose, the amount sought, and the reputation of the petitioner.
+All petitions are carefully considered in terms of legitimacy and transparency of purpose, the amount sought and the reputation of the petitioner.
 The decisions are then taken by the Group CEO.
 When support is granted, sponsorship being its preferred form, such instances are followed up by experts under the vice president for corporate communications and by compliance managers.
-This ensures full accountability and strict adherence of those supported to EVRAZ’ policy requirements.
+This ensures full accountability and strict adherence of those supported to EVRAZ policy requirements.

 Gift and business entertainment policy

 EVRAZ believes that business gifts and hospitality are accepted ways to demonstrate and further develop good relationships.
 At the same time, adequate and consistent control over such expenses is highly important and is one of the key areas for anti-corruption compliance to watch.
 The policy defines rules and strict approval procedures to be followed when extending or receiving gifts and hospitality.
 In particular, all amounts above US$100 for a personal gift (received or given) and US$500 for hospitality (received or extended to a person) must be approved by the responsible compliance manager.
-Corresponding amounts in U.S. and Canada are US$50 and US$250 respectively.
+Corresponding amounts in the US and Canada are US$50 and US$250, respectively.
 To this end, an electronic notification system has been developed.

-Hotline policy and whistle-blowing procedures
+Hotline policy and whistleblowing procedures

-EVRAZ encourages employees to raise concerns to their line managers if they believe the company’s policies or cardinal principles are somehow violated.
+EVRAZ encourages employees to raise concerns to their line managers if they believe the Group’s policies or cardinal principles are somehow violated.
 If employees, clients, or contractors feel unable to do so via other means and procedures, a confidential hotline is available 24/7.

 Candidate background and criminal record checks

 EVRAZ consistently performs thorough background and criminal record checks on all potential employees.
 Among other requirements and norms, the policy specifies that all necessary effort is invested only after the candidate gives written permission to work with his/her personal data.
-The company is committed to protecting each individual’s privacy and works in full compliance with relevant laws on personal data.
+The Group is committed to protecting each individual’s privacy and works in full compliance with relevant laws on personal data.

 Conflict of interest policy